snoussiStatistics/Covid-19_Data_Analysis/README.md

 ## First task

-My first task will be to create functions easy to use in order to avoid repetetion of the ggplot routine, for visualizing data change over time for a given variable and a given coutry (or countries).
+My first task will be to create functions easy to use in order to avoid repetetion of the ggplot routine, for visualizing data change over time for a given variable and a given country (or countries).

 - MakePlot(country,variable)
 - distinguishFrom(country , continent , variable)
 - comparePlots(countries , variable )

-you will find a file named functions.r wich contain the code for these 3 function and a furthermore explanation of the usage of the functions.
+you will find a file named functions.r in this repo which contain the code for these 3 function and a furthermore explanation of the usage of the functions.